 The support can make an impact on taxes, and it’s important to distinguish which parent will claim the child on their taxes.
 Falling behind on support orders can result in a withholding of your tax returns, and it’s typical for the custodial parent to list the children as dependents on their income forms.

-Can the support payments be claimed on taxes in Wyoming?
+Can the WY support payments be claimed on taxes?

 Payments are not a taxable income, and they are not tax deductible.

 How does my child support affect my taxes in Wyoming?